 script you ran earlier).

-You have now set up a project in the local environment, and launched it.
-The next step is to do some further development work in the project, test it, and deploy it to the cloud.
+You have now set up an application in the local environment, and launched it.
+The next step is to do some further development work in the application, test it, and deploy it to the cloud.